credmp/credmp.github.io/content/_index.md

 - [NLJUG](https://nljug.org/): The dutch Java user group
 - [VERSEN](https://www.versen.nl/): The dutch association of software engineers

-In 2024 I completed my {{< backlink "master-of-science" "Masters' Degree">}}.
+In 2024 I completed my [Masters' Degree](/posts/master-of-science).
 My research topic was *BiDE*, a language and architecture for the creation of bidirectional diagrammatic editors.
 In essence a way to modify program text using diagrams and text at the same time, allowing stakeholders of different backgrounds to work on the same system at the same time.
-I worked on this thesis with {{< backlink "remembering-bastiaan" "Bastiaan Heeren">}} (Open Universiteit) and [Jurgen Vinju](https://homepages.cwi.nl/~jurgenv/) (Centrum Wiskunde en Informatica).
+I worked on this thesis with [Bastiaan Heeren](/posts/remembering-bastiaan)  (Open Universiteit) and [Jurgen Vinju](https://homepages.cwi.nl/~jurgenv/) (Centrum Wiskunde en Informatica).

-In my spare time I love to explore the cutting edge of software engineering, exploring new languages such as {{< backlink "rust" "Rust">}}, {{< backlink "clojure" "Clojure">}} and Golang in combination with Large Language Models and their novel applications.
+In my spare time I love to explore the cutting edge of software engineering, exploring new languages such as Rust, Clojure and Golang in combination with Large Language Models and their novel applications.

 I toot on the fediverse as [@credmp@fosstodon.org](https://fosstodon.org/@credmp) and on [@arjenwiersma.nl](https://bsky.app/profile/arjenwiersma.nl) on Blue Sky.